VitorValandro/atari-breakout/README.md

 ## About the project

 This game was developed with pure javascript and the HTML5 Canvas as an technical schoolwork.
 It was simple to make the game, it has few and simple features, but it was still fun.
-I got the sounds from a public database and without DMCA.
+We got the sounds from a public database and without DMCA.

 ### Project finished and closed

-The game has simple features and has nothing I would like to add, is just a simple homework, so it is finished!
+The game has simple features and has nothing we would like to add, is just a simple homework, so it is finished!
 If you want to contribute or use the code as an example, just clone it and do whatever you want.

 ###### Vitor Matheus Valandro da Rosa.
 December 2020.